ThunderFly-aerospace/docs/avionics/TFSIK02/index.md

 * Government and institutional unmanned systems
 * Applications where key management and link isolation are required

 For general SiK firmware operation, radio principles (FHSS, TDM, LBT), and AT‑command configuration, refer to the corresponding sections in the [TFSIK01 documentation](/avionics/TFSIK01).

-## Designed for Defense Use

 Compared to [TFSIK01](/avionics/TFSIK01), TFSIK02 emphasizes:

 * **High RF output power**  - up to 35 dBm, using robust hardware Power Amplifier
 * **Controlled frequency planning** - outside standard hobby ISM usage